SajjadAliZaidi/single-stop-frontend-code-challenge/README.md

 ## What's in this project file?

-We know that applying for developer jobs can be very time consuming.
-In the interest of saving you some time, we have taken the liberty of bootstrapping the project with Create React App.
+The project is bootstrapped with Create React App.
 We've added Redux, Thunks, and Styled Components to the package.json as well.
-(There is a .css file in the project but we would like you to use Styled Components.)
+There is a .css file in the project but we would like you to use Styled Components.

 In order to simulate working with a backend, we have provided a mock API for comments.
 We also added a script to install the dependencies for both the frontend and the API with a single command.
 Additionally, we tweaked the default start